404adulkeat/404adulkeat/README.md

 ## 🚀 About Me

 💻 Software Developer focused on modern web technologies.
-⚡ Building full-stack applications with React and ASP.NET Core.
+⚡ Building scalable full-stack applications with React and ASP.NET Core (C#).
-🗄️ Experienced in relational databases and backend systems.
+🎨 Passionate about clean, responsive UI using Tailwind CSS.
-🎯 Interested in scalable architecture, performance, and clean code.
+🎯 Focused on performance, maintainability, and modern design principles.

 ---